Should You Worry About the Zika Virus on the Oregon Coast?

-In February 2016 we traveled to a Zika infected area, and took all advised precautions.
-One suggestion we would highly recommend is traveling with your own supply of mosquito repellant as many of these areas sell out of these products.
+In February 2016 we travelled to a Zika infected area, and took all advised precautions.
+One suggestion we would highly recommend is traveling with your own supply of mosquito repellent as many of these areas sell out of these products.

-In order to comply with airline requirements of traveling with liquids, we found taking prepackaged mosquito repellant towelettes worked very well.
-And indeed, the liquid mosquito repellants sold out while were vacationing in the Zika infected area.
+In order to comply with airline requirements of traveling with liquids, we found taking pre-packaged mosquito repellant towelettes worked very well.
+And indeed, the liquid mosquito repellents sold out while were vacationing in the Zika infected area.

 Zika Outbreak in Florida